Grahp/Website/steno-editing-model.md

 A [steno](steno.md) editing "keybinding" model.

-Most of this comes from the lisp editing model I've been working on.

 ## Modal Editing

-Modal editing makes a lot of sense when you have a very limited number of keys at your disposal.
-Being in a mode is like holding down a special modifier key while performing related actions, but you don't need a dedicated key to do this, and you don't have to hold down a mod key at all.
+Modal editing makes a lot of sense when you have a very limited number of unique strokes at your disposal, say only ~30 keys on a qwerty keyboard.

-While steno still benefits from smaller strokes, it's not nearly as important as reducing the total number of strokes, and requiring an entire stroke to switch modes is very costly.

-> The cost of one stroke is at least one stroke

-A steno keyboard has over 24 million available strokes, you can do better than that.
+Being in a mode adds context to every action you perform.
+This means you don't need to hold down a mod key, or add an additional prefix key to your actions, in order for them to be unique.

+With steno, you have over 24 million available strokes at any given time, this is more than enough.
+Requiring an entire stroke or dedicated key to switch modes is a problem.

-## Selection Model
+## Selection Mode

-In this model, you have 2 modes: insert mode and selection mode.
+Instead of having one mode where everything is done, you additionally have a selection mode.

-In insert mode, you write text like normal, and utilize steno to type faster.
+In selection mode, you move and extend what you're selecting.

-In selection mode, you make selections around the file.
-This is how you move around, a selection will always follow you.
-With a selection, you can delete it, copy it, paste over it, or throw it away and enter insert mode at the end of your selection (there's no cursor).

-Whenever you use a movement stroke in insert mode, you will be placed in selection mode.
-This avoids having any mode switching strokes.
-The problem is, you now need a stroke in order to leave selection mode.
-To avoid that, you can have dedicated strokes for selection mode actions, such as delete, copy, paste, all movement strokes, and re-entering insert mode.
-These strokes cannot be used in insert mode.
-Then, any strokes other than these will place you back in insert mode.
-This means, to throw away your selection and begin typing in insert mode, you simply start writing.
+With a selection, you can perform selection actions, such as deleting, copying, pasting, etc.

+Whenever you use a movement stroke, you will be placed in selection mode if you're not already in it, and you'll start extending your selection, much like holding shift while using arrow keys.

+To leave selection mode, just start typing again.
+This will throw away your selection, and bring your cursor to wherever it was in the selection.

+This avoids requiring any strokes to enter and leave selection mode.
+Just start moving around to extend your selection, and start typing to void your selection.
+As long as your movement and selection mode action strokes are not used in normal writing, no mode switching is required.

-I use the `P` `W` `H` and `R` keys for selection mode actions (paste, yank, delete, and enter insert), as these are not legal strokes in [Onyx](onyx.md), meaning you can't use them in insert mode anyway.
-You can use any strokes you'd like, of course.
+I use the `P`, `W`, and `H` keys for selection mode actions (past, yank, and delete respectively), as these are not legal strokes in [Onyx](onyx.md), meaning they can't be used in normal typing anyway.

 ## Keybinding Model

-In order to do all of this, you need an editor that can interpret your steno strokes directly.

-## Modal Editing pt.
-2

-This is pretty much just me trying to cope by thinking about

-Besides the modal coping worldview, essentially just separate typing and selecting and movement.
+In order for this to work, your editor needs to be able to differentiate movement and selection mode action strokes from normal typing.
+This can be done in several ways.
+I'm still trying to figure out what the best way to do this is.

+## Overview

+Essentially, just separate typing from movement and selection, and allow any other needed strokes to be independent of those things (saving the file, et al).